 We know that how the tendon appears on a scan does not correlate well with a person’s symptoms.
 Furthermore, tendon appearances on scans can lag behind a patient’s improvement in their symptoms.
 Therefore, doctors don’t use scans to check if the tendon appears more “normal” or not during a treatment programme, except for research purposes.

 Clearly, some of the contributing factors to developing tendinopathy are modifiable (e.g. training load and biomechanics) and some are not (e.g. normal ageing).
-Various members of the team at Pure Sports Medicine – such as a Sports Doctor, Physiotherapist, Strength and Conditioning Coach, Podiatrist – can help to reduce your chances of being affected by tendinopathy.
+Various members of the team at Pure Sports Medicine – such as a Sport, Exercise & Musculoskeletal Consultant, Physiotherapist, Strength and Conditioning Coach, Podiatrist – can help to reduce your chances of being affected by tendinopathy.
 A Sports Doctor can make the diagnosis for you initially and refer you onto other members of the team as part of a comprehensive management strategy.

 If you are interested in finding out more about services offered at Pure Sports Medicine, find out more or book an appointment, click here or fill out the form below.